RECLAIM YOUR NAME: Privacy in the World of Big Data

 Weitzner has made significant contributions, promoting online free expression protection, in briefs to the Supreme Court as well as supported laws that control government surveillance of email and web-browsing data.
 Weitzner was founder and Deputy Director of the Center for Democracy and Technology and Deputy Policy Director of the Electronic Frontier Foundation.
 In 2012, he was named by Newsweek/Daily Beast's Digital Power Index as a top global Internet public policy "Navigator."

-Katepalli Sreenivasan, noted physicist, engineer, and champion of humanitarian causes, is President of NYU Polytechnic School of Engineering and University Professor at New York University, where he also serves as senior vice provost for science and technology.
-When NYU Polytechnic School of Engineering joins NYU as its School of Engineering next year, he will assume the post of Dean.
+Katepalli Sreenivasan, noted physicist, engineer, and champion of humanitarian causes, is President of NYU Tandon School of Engineering and University Professor at New York University, where he also serves as senior vice provost for science and technology.
+When NYU Tandon School of Engineering joins NYU as its School of Engineering next year, he will assume the post of Dean.
 Before coming to NYU, he was director of the International Centre for Theoretical Physics in Trieste.
 Earlier, he taught at the University of Maryland and Yale.
 Elected to both the US National Academy of Sciences and Engineering and to the American Academy of Arts and Sciences, he is also a member of the Indian and African Academy of Sciences as well as the Academy of Sciences for the Developing World (TWAS).
 President Sreenivasan is recipient of numerous honors, including a Guggenheim Fellowship, Otto Laporte Memorial Award of the American Physical Society, TWAS Medal Lecture in Engineering Science, Distinguished Alumnus Award and Centennial Professorship of the Indian Institute of Science, Sir C.V.
 Raman Visiting Professorship of the Indian Academy of Sciences, as well as others from Italy, Brazil, India, UNESCO and elsewhere.

 Panel Moderator, Katherine J. Strandburg